 Why can’t the straights have a Pride?

-isn’t just literally about pride but more for protesting bigotry, discrimination and violence meted out to the LGBTQI community.
+So, # is not just literally having some pride (anyone can do that) but more for protesting the bigotry, discrimination and violence meted out to the LGBTQI community.
 Pride is a counter to the shame that is inflicted upon the “non-standard” sexualities and genders.

 A demand to be allowed to live freely and safely.
-‘Pride’ only in the sense that we should be free to be without ridicule, threat; to be open and true to oneself without restriction because simply being harms no one.
+‘Pride’ only in the sense that we should be free to be without ridicule or threat; to be open and true to oneself without restriction because simply being harms no one.